megatronhack/LeetcodeSolutions/API-Java-Note.md

 String(inputString.chars().map(x -> (x - 'a' + 1) % 26 + 'a').toArray(), 0, inputString.length());
 //1. str.chsrs():In Java 8, there is a new method String.chars() which returns a stream of ints (IntStream) that represent the character codes.
 //2. toArray() :toArray() method of Chars Class is used to convert the char values, passed as the parameter to this method, into a Char Array.
+String result = String.join("-", "2024", "06", "06");
+String result = String.join(", ", list/array);//You can also use the join() method with a List or any other Iterable of CharSequence

 ```

 ## Char